cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

 (Don't worry if you've never used Ember before.
 The purpose is to test your problem solving and how you work with the team, not your Ember expertise.)

+# NOTES FROM YOUR TEAM LEAD
+ * The application is located at: https://ember-twiddle.com/b38580216c196ef8668d1dbdb5c651f2
+ * The PO has seen and approved the "Home”, "Airports", and “About” screen content.
+ * All tests must pass when done.
+You may add as many tests as needed.
+Tests can also be removed or updated if appropriate.
+ * The "Run Tests" button in Twiddle doesn't work.
+ * To run tests in Twiddle: Update twiddle.json.
+   * Set “options.enable-testing” to true.
+   * Set “ENV.environment” to “test”.
+(When "development", the dev mock data will be loaded an interfere with test data.)
+ * The application mocks HTTP requests with Mirage.
+   * The mocks are fully complete.
+You should not need to modify the mock data in the “mirage” directory.
+   * Mirage has been configured to output API requests and responses to the console.
+ * In Twiddle, if you use File > Add, the component JS files are created using syntax for “Native Components”.
+   The examples in this application and the Ember guides use “Classic Component” syntax.
+You may create components to use “Classic Component” syntax.
+ * If you are familiar with Ember development, it’s useful to you to know:
+   * In Twiddle, the environment.js file is not used.
+All ENV values, including “environment” have to be set in twiddle.json.
+   * This application uses the conventional structure, not the pods structure.

 # MVP REQUIREMENTS

  * The application SHALL have a title in h1 tag with text “Flight Tracker”.